"Where Heart Meets Horse"

 The cost of maintaining a horse and learning horsemanship, many times, is prohibitive.
 BMEC offers a unique, comprehensive horsemanship curriculum comparative to any college program for less than the cost of only boarding a horse per year.
 A student can learn on a excellent teacher and have a barn full of more advanced horses to continue their progress.

 They learn independent riding, horse care, and horsemanship skills.
 They learn interpersonal skills, stewardship, and develop inner strength.
 They learn leadership through respect.

 All lessons that last a lifetime.

 Due to precautions we are taking by limiting the number of people on the property, we will have to cancel show off day.

-Camps are from Monday-Thursday from 9-3.
-They begin on June 8, and are every other week.
+Camps are from Monday-Thursday, (except for the July 6-9 camp which is Tuesday through Thursday), from 9-3.
+They begin on June 7, and are every other week.
 The price is $399 if you pay online and $385 by check.
 Please mail checks and release forms to 988 Tuomppian Ct., Ivins, Utah 84738

 Deposits are non refundable.